MorganBradbury/twinkl/README.md

     "userType": "STUDENT"
 }`.
 - Password must meet the criteria:
-Between 8 and 64 characters
+Between 8 and 64 characters;
-Must contain at least one digit (0-9)
+Must contain at least one digit (0-9);
-Must contain at least one lowercase letter (a-z)
+Must contain at least one lowercase letter (a-z);
-Must contain at least one uppercase letter (A-Z)
+Must contain at least one uppercase letter (A-Z);

 - userType must be of value:   "STUDENT" | "TEACHER" | "PARENT" | "PRIVATE_TUTOR"